uofa-cmput404/uofa-cmput404.github.io/content/labsignments/js.md

 * Why certain patterns are implemented
 * How different parts of your code relate to each other

+**Every significant piece of JavaScript code must have a comment explaining why it exists.
+Your lab will be evaluated on both the functionality of your code and the quality of your comments.**

 ## Examples

 ### Good Comments for This Lab